 (Rev 4:8 NASB) And the four living creatures, each one of them having six wings, are full of eyes around and within; and day and night they do not cease to say, "HOLY, HOLY, HOLY, is THE LORD GOD, THE ALMIGHTY, WHO WAS AND WHO IS AND WHO IS TO COME."

 Our response to being in His presence and seeing Him can only be one of praise, worship and thanksgiving, enabling us to offer praises as living sacrifices.
 An absence of praise may indicate an absence of the awareness of the presence of God in our lives through His wonderful word and revelation.
 We should always respond to Gods revelations with praise.

 We should seek to continually live Christ-conscious lives.
 Daily praise will ensure my eyes are fixed on Jesus; my hope and the one who gives me faith daily to praise Him in all things.
-Praise should be something we give God in abundance every day of our lives, and should never be dependant on how we feel but rather given out of obedience to His word and His revelation.
-Praise ensures our focus is in the right place.
+Praise should be something we give God in abundance every day of our lives and should never be dependent on how we feel but rather given out of obedience to His word and His revelation.
+Praise ensures our focus is on the right place.

 (Psa 71:8 NASB) My mouth is filled with Thy praise, And with Thy glory all day long.

 We must rely on the Holy Spirit to guide us into all truth and lead us into worshipping the Father in spirit and truth.
 It is the Spirit who will reveal the heart of the Father towards us, and who will reveal the Father as He is.
 Praise is a work of the Spirit in our lives and should not be quenched.